-San José, is the capital, it is the largest city of Costa Rica, situated in the broad fertile Valle Central.
+San José is the capital and the largest city of Costa Rica, situated in Valle Central.

 Spanish is the official language and has been since the Spanish colonisation in the 16th century.

 The population of Costa Rica is 5.139 million (based on World Bank numbers as of 2021).

 Salaries in Costa Rica are generally paid monthly.
 A 13th month salary payment (Aguinaldo) is mandatory.

 NO ENTITY, NO PROBLEM

 To start growing your team in Costa Rica, you must establish a local entity- including an account with a local bank, a local office and an address registered as a subsidiary.
 This allows you to manage payroll, tax, benefits and compliance for your employees, but can take several months.